RichardLitt/burntfen.com/_reviews/just-kids.md

 - **callow**, adj. inexperienced
 - **wedgies**, n. a shoe with a wedge heel.
 - **Jean Genet**, person.
 (French: [ʒɑ̃ ʒənɛ]; 19 December 1910 – 15 April 1986) was a French novelist, playwright, poet, essayist, and political activist.
 Early in his life he was a vagabond and petty criminal, but he later took to writing.
 His major works include the novels The Thief's Journal and Our Lady of the Flowers, and the plays The Balcony, The Maids and The Screens.
-- **Tissue guards**, n. small tissues set opposite a plate to keep the lithograph from being damaged.
+- **tissue guards**, n. small tissues set opposite a plate to keep the lithograph from being damaged.
-- **Gravures**, n. intaglio printing
+- **gravures**, n. intaglio printing
 - **foxing**, n. an age-related process of deterioration that causes spots and browning on old paper
 - **onionskin**, n. very fine smooth translucent paper
 - **kilim**, n. a flat-woven carpet or rug made in Turkey, Kurdistan, and neighbouring areas